Volunteer with Forest Park Forever

 - Horticulture & Nature Reserve – Volunteer duties include: weeding, pruning, clean up, trash removal, watering, mulching, invasive species control, planting etc… all under the direction of our Land Management Staff.
 Shifts are 9:00 a.m.-Noon primarily on Tuesdays, Wednesdays & Thursdays, spring through fall.

 - Park Project Days: Episodic group volunteer opportunities are periodically scheduled based on time of year, group size, age, abilities and project needs in the Park.
 Park Project Days are primarily scheduled on weekday mornings between the hours of 9:00 a.m.-Noon, spring through fall.
 Weekend opportunities are very limited.
+Click here for an overview of this opportunity.

 Fundraising Events / Special Events